Become a Consultant

 Who Are We Looking For?

 We welcome applications from students in all disciplines who are enthusiastic about writing, and we especially invite applications from students in the natural and social sciences.
-Since some Writer's Workshop consultants provide limited support for writing in Spanish, we also invite applications from those who have strong Spanish writing skills.
+Since some Writer's Workshop consultants provide support for writing in Spanish, we also invite applications from those who have strong Spanish writing skills.
 One of our core values is diversity, and in addition to having a staff with diverse language backgrounds and disciplinary affiliations, we seek applicants with experience or interest in working with diverse students.
 We are especially interested in candidates who demonstrate:

 • experience writing for more than one discipline